spencertipping/tau/m/bytecode.md

 I think it's fine to use a delegation table and class instances with a `virtual operator()` to execute the bytecode.
 The `virtual operator()` allows _instantiated_ bytecodes to statically specialize (i.e. rewrite themselves) before execution, which gives us ways to optimize.

 **NOTE:** bytecode can and probably should be editor-interactive and provide autocompletions and interactive documentation.
 This won't be difficult because the editor is really just a big grid; we can add minimal `vi`-inspired support if we feel like it.

+Let's do all pre-execution rewriting in Perl, not C++.
+That keeps us portable.
+We might compile to C++ or C, whichever is easier to work with (including getting a toolchain installed).